msik-404/karma-app-gateway/README.md

 - second: post karma score after rating is higher than the lowest score of a post in cache.

 ```
-POST user/posts/{postId}/unrate
+POST /user/posts/{postId}/unrate
 ```
 This endpoint is used for unrating.
 User needs to be logged-in to use it.
-If post is not found `HTTP code 404 Not Found` with appropriate message is returned.
-If post was not rated by the user, nothing happens and client gets `HTTP code 200 OK` response. postId is SOME_24_CHAR_HEX_STRING.
+If post is not found `HTTP status code 404 Not Found` with appropriate message is returned.
+If post was not rated by the user, nothing happens and client gets `HTTP status code 200 OK` response.
 This endpoint uses cache.
 Post will get cached if one of these two things take place at the time of rating the post:
 - first: cache is not yet full.
 - second: post karma score after unrating is higher than the lowest score of a post in cache.

 ```
-POST user/posts/{postId}/hide
+POST /user/posts/{postId}/hide
 ```
 This endpoint is used for hiding owned posts.
-User needs to be logged-in to use it and be its creator. postId is SOME_24_CHAR_HEX_STRING.
-If post is not found `HTTP code 404 Not Found` response is returned with appropriate message.
-If user is not the owner `HTTP code 401 Unauthorized` response is returned.
+User needs to be logged-in to use it and be its creator.
+If post is not found `HTTP status code 404 Not Found` response is returned with appropriate message.
+If user is not the owner `HTTP status code 401 Unauthorized` response is returned.
 This exception is also returned when posts visibility is set to deleted(only admin can change deleted visibility).
 This endpoint uses cache.
 If post before this operation was cached, after this operation it will get evicted from cache.
 Because underlying method can also be used for changing visibility to active, underneath entire post fetch takes place, which might throw user not found